trinistr/vector_number/README.md

 Features:
 - [Add and subtract](#basics) (almost) any object, with no setup or declaration.
 - [Multiply and divide](#basics) vectors by any real number to create 1.35 of an array and -2 of a string.
 What does that mean?
 Only you know!
 - [Use vectors instead of inbuilt numbers](#numerical-behavior) in most situtations with no difference in behavior.
-Or, use familiar methods from numerics with the same semantics!
+Or, use familiar methods from numerics with sane semantics!
 - [Enumerate vectors in a hash-like fashion](#enumeration-and-hash-like-behavior), or transform to an array or hash as needed.
 - Enjoy a mix of vector-, complex- and polynomial-like behavior at appropriate times.
 - No dependencies, no extensions.
 It just works!